-- MVP – 5,000 qualifying miles within 3 months
+- MVP: 5,000 qualifying miles within 90 days

-- MVP Gold – 10,000 qualifying miles within 3 months
+- MVP Gold: 10,000 qualifying miles within 90 days

-- MVP Gold 75K – 20,000 qualifying miles within 3 months
+- MVP Gold 75K: 20,000 qualifying miles within 90 days

 As an example, consider someone based in Los Angeles who flies across the country routinely.
-If they visit New York City just 9 times during the year, they will earn ~44,000 Alaska Airlines elite miles.
+If they visit New York City just nine times during the year, they will earn ~44,000 Alaska Airlines elite miles.
 This is enough to land you at MVP Gold status.